Dgh124/Stable-Diff-Brain-Cell-Segmentation/README.md

 # What I learned about generating synthetic data for training

 I will first critique my approach on a technical code-level (look at flaws and fixes), then a general design choice level that reflects the then "current" limitations of diffusion models.
+Below are 10 crucial design choices I will evaluate in high technical detail.

 ## Technical critiques